 DIRECTOR OF FINANCE

-Over more than 30 years, MCC Theater has established itself as a leading and award-winning off-Broadway theater company.
-MCC’s mission to provoke conversations that have never happened and otherwise never would is achieved across four program areas: annual productions of new plays and musicals; development of new work by artists with bold voices; deep and enriching public engagement initiatives; and, intensive in-school and after-school programs that foster in high school students that desire to be heard and speak out.
+MCC Theater is an award-winning off-Broadway theater company.
+Our mission is to provoke conversations that have never happened and otherwise never would.
+We are dedicated to producing work that pushes audiences, artists, and students alike to confront and consider preconceived notions about contemporary social issues.
+We fulfill our mission across four program areas: annual productions of new plays and musicals; artistic development; deep and enriching public engagement programs; and in-school and after-school educational programs that foster in high school students the desire to be heard and the courage to speak out.

-- Directly supervises and coordinates the activities of the finance department, ensuring that U.S. generally accepted accounting principles (GAAP) are followed in keeping MCC’s financial records.
+- Directly manages and coordinates the activities of the finance department, ensuring that U.S. generally accepted accounting principles (GAAP) are followed in keeping MCC’s financial records.

 - Establishes and maintains financial objectives and policies as well as written procedures and internal controls.

 - Coordinates financial inputs for grant applications and reporting.

 - Manages team of two; Finance and Business Manager and Finance Assistant.

 - Manages the administration of payroll and benefits.

 - Steward departmental management of renewals of institutional and employee health insurance policies; direct related audits, such as workman’s comp audit

 - Act as a complaint handler for the organization pursuant to the Anti-Discrimination & Harassment policy